Your New Ecosystem Pond: Everything You Need to Know

 You don’t necessarily need to know all the ins and outs of the nitrogen cycle or the inner-workings of a pond pump, but we do recommend writing down some key details about your pond.
 This information will help you quickly calculate water treatment dosing, figure out how many fish you can have and find replacement parts for equipment.

-- How big is my pond in gallons?
+How many gallons are in my pond?
 This number is probably the most important detail to know about your new water feature.
 Ask your pond designer how big your Splash pond is, or calculate it yourself using the following formula: Average Length (in feet) x Average Width (in feet) x Average Depth (in feet) x 7.48.
-For reference, our small Lilypad pond at Splash is about 800 gallons, the medium Lotus pond is about 1,500 and the large Oasis pond is around 4,500-5,000 gallons.
+For reference, our small Lilypad pond at Splash is about 800-1,200 gallons, the medium Lotus pond is about 1,800-2,500 and the large Oasis pond is around 4,500-5,000 gallons.